 Our goal is to bring as much information to not only our members, but to all visitors to the site.

 The Garden Club of Indiana, Inc. is a non-profit educational organization, formed in 1930, with a mission to promote interest and education in horticulture, landscaping, floral design and environmental concerns.

 There are approximately 1,331 members in The Garden Club of Indiana, Inc., with 54 member clubs in seven districts.
 We are a member of National Garden Clubs, Inc., with over 8,000 clubs and over 225,000 members from every state in the nation, plus National Plant Societies and International Affiliates.

 The fundamental objectives are expanded to meet the needs of today: community beautification; roadside development; good horticultural practices; litter control; aid in the protection of trees, shrubs, wildflowers and birds; and preservation and restoration of historic sites.
-Each member receives electronically our state publication, Indiana Gardens, and each club president receives the national publication, The National Gardener.
+Each member receives electronically our state publication, Indiana Gardens, and now the national publication, The National Gardener, is available to all members electronically on the NGC website.
 At state and national levels, scholarship programs are available for men and women who are planning careers in horticulture or related fields.
 Members are entitled to attend, by registering, district meetings, annual state conventions, Wildflower Workshop, September Seminar, and other conferences and schools.

 There are seven districts in The Garden Club of Indiana, Inc.